 The 'smaller state' is focused on the local and social state, rather than any curtailment of the central and surveillance state.
 A key factor in this overall process is the severity of the cuts to local government which have been disproportionate compared to those of central government departments and are twice the level of those affecting government as a whole (Betts, 2013).
 Overall, local councils will have lost on average 43% of their budgets in real terms between 2010 and 2015/16 (Betts, 2013).
 There are fears that by then councils in many areas will not be able to meet all their statutory responsibilities (LGA, 2013) at a time when social care costs, for example, are rising sharply.
-In parallel, it is the most deprived local authorities and communities, in locations such as Liverpool and Newcastle, and those most dependent on public resources, which have faced the highest level of cuts.
-The ten worst hit areas averaged 25% cuts each year, between 2010 and 2015 (Watt, 2014).
+In parallel, it is the most deprived local authorities and communities, in locations such as Liverpool and 2015 (Watt, 2014).
 Within London too, there is a huge disparity between poorer and better off localities with, for example, the L.B of Haringey experiencing thirteen times the level of cuts compared to those of the L.B of Richmond (Ramesh, 2012).